Honeymoon at Lovers Point, Pacific Grove

 One of the best coastal features are of course the Cypress of Monterey (Cupressus macrocarpa).
-Dramatically twisting their branches out to the ocean they create an absolutely unique and very special landscape, unrepeated elsewhere.
+Dramatically twisting their branches out to the ocean they create an absolutely unique landscape, unrepeated elsewhere.

-Completed with exotic flowers and other flora this coast line beats all the botanical gardens in California.
+Completed with exotic flowers and other flora this coast line beats all the botanical gardens of California.
 Bathed by the sea fog, lush succulent carpets and the cypress trees are surreal at best.

 Point Pinos Light house

 An emblem of Pacific Grove, Point Pinos Lighthouse is the oldest continually operating lighthouse on the West Coast and is on the National Register of Historic Places.
 The building, lenses and prisms in this Pacific Grove lighthouse are all original, and it is still an active aid to navigation.